-We have two ongoing studies: one examining the impact of asthma and the other examining the impact of chronic smoking on the pharmacokinetics associated with Technosphere Insulin.
-We plan to use the results of these studies to conduct safety studies in patients with asthma and in chronic smokers that also have diabetes.
-We also plan to conduct a safety study in patients with both diabetes and chronic obstructive pulmonary disease.
-Other special population studies include a trial that will examine the elimination of Technosphere Insulin in patients with kidney disease and a trial that will examine the effect of Technosphere Insulin in patients with liver disease.
+We have two ongoing studies: one examining the impact of asthma and another examining the impact of chronic obstructive pulmonary disease on the pharmacokinetics associated with Technosphere Insulin.
+Other special population studies that are planned include a trial that will examine the elimination of Technosphere Insulin in patients with kidney disease and a trial that will examine the effect of Technosphere Insulin in patients with liver disease.